kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ```

 ## Exploring the Kedro project in a notebook
 Here are some examples of how to work with the Kedro variables.
-To explore the full range of attributes and methods available, see the relevant {doc}`API documentation </api/kedro>` or use the [Python `dir` function](https://docs.python.org/3/library/functions.html#dir), for example `dir(catalog)`.
+To explore the full range of attributes and methods available, see the relevant {doc}`API documentation </api/kedro>` or use the Python {py:func}`dir` function, for example `dir(catalog)`.

 ### `catalog`